 At only 10 oz, the Zeta is an excellent shell jacket that blocks out the elements without too much weight in the backpack.

 When Can You Hike Sulphur Mountain?

 Hiking Sulphur Mountain in the winter means that you won’t find many other people on the trail.
 We saw maybe 10 other people in May.
-During peak summer season this trail is heavily trafficked given its ease and proximity to Downtown Banff.
+This trail is heavily trafficked during the peak summer season, given its ease and proximity to downtown Banff.

 How Busy is Sulphur Mountain Trail?

 AllTrails rates this as a heavily trafficked trail, and it is.
 It’s a moderate hike that is exceptionally close to the town of Banff and offers breathtaking views over the Bow Valley.
 Don’t come here expecting to be alone, except maybe on a mid-week winter day.

 What About Dogs and Kids on Sulphur Mountain?